PlanQK/planqk-platform-docs/src/implementations/getting-started.md

 ::: tip Authentication
 The PlanQK Git Server supports HTTPS with basic authentication.
 You can authenticate by providing your personal access token in the Git URL.
 You can clone any repository that you have at least 'Viewer' permissions for.
-Learn more about permissions in the [manage permissions](manage-permissions.md) section.
+Learn more about permissions in the [settings](settings.md) section.
 :::

 ### Add a README